Home Travelogues Guestbook Photos Links Rome Facts

 Kelvin has two children now and thinks of selling the café and move to Norcia in Umbria.
 He will make a living by selling antiques and breathing mountain air.
 Kelvin tells many stories - he has always had a talent for talking.
 Maybe he will make a movie, he says.
 He knows an old man, who has had an adventurous life that would make a good movie.
 We hear Gino's story.

-Gino's Story
+Gino's story

 Gino was a peasant boy from the Rimini region who was sent to North Africa as one of the first Italian soldiers at the beginning of World War II.
 Unfortunately the regiment was put ashore several miles from their heavy equipment.